nirus/newsapp/README.md

-This is a Fullstack [Next.js](https://nextjs.org/) project for CodeNast
+This is a Fullstack [Next.js](https://nextjs.org/) project for CondeNast

 ## Getting Started